011000100110111101101111/Nexus/docs/collections/_posts/devops/kubernetes/2024-02-16-k8s_ansible_cluster_deployment_bare_metal.md

 ## Guide results

 - 1 master node running on ubuntu
-- x worker nodes running on ubuntu
+- N worker nodes running on ubuntu
 - CNI deployed
 - Ability to add any amount of other services into script (CSI, ingress, etc)